 "Surfing: Vintage Surfing Graphics", by Jim Heinmann, features the ads, magazine covers, newspapers and even a letter postmark from the crazy surfing 60s.
 The beach babes of California and the surf traffic signs.
 A must have for photo lovers.

 "Surfing The World", by Chris Nelson and Demi Taylor, is a great pocket guide.
-If you're travelling and surfing never forget this book.
+If you're traveling and surfing never forget this book.
 Spot after spot, every beach of the world gets its surfing characteristics, from wind direction to swell.